 The 4-star Hotel Kompas offers a high degree of comfort and excellent pool and spa facilities, complete with beautiful lake views.
 Guests are entitled to 2 hours’ free bike hire a day, subject to availability.

 Morzine is suitable for all abilities.
 The trails are clearly marked, and comprehensive maps of the area are easy to follow.
 The wealth of cycle routes ranges from beginner tracks (marked in blue) to advanced paths suitable for experienced cyclists (marked in black).
 And the extensive lift system provides ready access to the mountain.

-The family run 4-star Hotel les Champs Fleuris is situated in a peaceful location only a minutes’ walk from the centre of the village.
+The family run 4-star Hotel Champs Fleuris is situated in a peaceful location only a minutes’ walk from the centre of the village.
 It is the perfect place to unwind at the end of the day with access to fabulous spa facilities as well as an outdoor pool.

-The scenery around Hinterglemm is equally renowned for its beauty as it is for its cycling.
+The scenery around Hinterglemm is as equally renowned for its beauty as it is for its cycling.
 The rolling hills of the Glemm Valley are dotted with rustic mountain huts, farms and flower filled meadows.

 The delightful, family run Hotel Sonnblick in Hinterglemm offers free bike hire and free packed lunches, so it is easy to explore the area by bike.
 Its unique location affords excellent views across the valley.

 Jungfrau Region, Switzerland

 Thanks to an excellent and efficient network of gondolas and trains you won’t require the fitness of a Tour de France athlete to reach incredible heights on your bike in the Jungfrau Region.
 The mountain scenery in this part of Switzerland is truly breath-taking, boasting iconic peaks such as the Mönch, Eiger and the Jungfrau.